FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

         move to next stage - charing with 100 bills

-        IF Bus fare is less than 200 & more than or equal to 100 THEN Charge 100 as many times as possible until it pays up all amount of bus fare Subtract amount for this stage from balance Add the number of Transactions for this stage
+        IF Bus fare is less than 200 but not 0 THEN Charge 100 as many times as possible until it pays up all amount of bus fare Subtract amount for this stage from balance Add the number of Transactions for this stage